wapenshaw/mowgli/README.md

 Its based of of my Favourite VSCode theme [Jungle Night](https://github.com/tweakimp/jungle-night).

 I added custom coloring to the Syntax.
-Basic Semantic Highlighting available.
+Disabled Semantic Highlighting for now.

 Looks like too much color in the syntax, but I will keep tweaking as I use this as my main theme.
 If you do have suggestions, please add an issue!